ScooterSoftware/bcompare-vscode/README.md

 ![Open a comparison in Beyond Compare](images/OpenCompare.PNG)

 ### Clipboard Compare
-Use this option to compare the text on your clipboard to an open file
+Use this option to compare the text on your clipboard to an open file.

 ![Compare text to an open file](images/CompareFileToClipboard.PNG)

-Or to a highlighted selection of text
+Or to a highlighted selection of text.

 ![Compare text to your clipboard](images/CompareTextToClipboard.PNG)